We’re heading into another weekend, which can only mean one thing — it’s time to learn about another hometown from an interview with a local.

 3. Is there anything that frustrates or annoys you when tourists visit Oregon?

-Nothing really annoying or frustrates me about tourists (maybe because I’m a Portland implant myself so who am I to judge), but there are a few things tourists will get playfully teased about from most Oregonians.
-Like:
+Nothing really annoying or frustrates me about tourists (maybe because I’m a Portland implant myself so who am I to judge).

 - Your pronunciation of Oregon – please don’t say Or-E-GONE.